 OVC welcomes applications under which two or more entities would carry out the federal award; however, only one entity may be the applicant.
-Any others must be proposed as subrecipients (subgrantees).
-The applicant must be the entity with primary responsibility for carrying out the award, including administering the funding and managing the conferences in their entirety.
-Only one application per lead applicant will be considered; however, an entity may be proposed as a subrecipient in multiple proposals.
+Any others must be proposed as subrecipients

+(subgrantees).1 The applicant must be the entity that would have primary responsibility for carrying out the award, including administering the funding and managing the entire program.
+Under this solicitation, only one application by any particular applicant entity will be considered.
+An entity may, however, be proposed as a subrecipient (subgrantee) in more than one application.